dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 Findings - reports - of analyzers will be output as build messages/warnings/errors, and the message/warnings/error code should help distinguish BuildCheck produced reports from regular build errors/warnings.

+BuildCheck reports will have power to fail the build (via errors or warnings), that would otherwise succeed without the BuildCheck.
+This is actually the main benefit of the feature - as it helps enforcing new rules, that are easily user configurable individually or as a whole feature - to prevent unwanted breakages of legacy builds not ready for improvements.

 ### Binlog Replay mode

 Users will have option to explicitly opt-in to run BuildCheck during the binlog replay mode: